tiu-elena/benchmark-conventional-OD-methods/README.md

 # Benchmarking conventional outlier detection methods
-This repository contains the code used in the paper "Benchmarking conventional outlier detection methods" submitted to the RCIS 2022 conference
+This repository contains the code used in the paper "Benchmarking conventional outlier detection methods" accepted for a presentation at the RCIS 2022 conference